undg/undg.dev/posts/noise-and-background-sound-active-cancelation.md

 layout: layouts/post.njk
 ---

-Pulseaudio with noise cancellation module is only basic feature.
-It's great for cancelling sounds that are coming from your completer, but it will not suppress any noise that is coming from your environment.
-For that, I'm finding this app's very useful.
+Pulseaudio with noise cancellation module is basic feature.
+It's great for cancelling sounds that are coming from your speakers, but it will not suppress any noise that is coming from your environment.
+For that, I'm finding following app's very useful.

 ## Camdus